hammerheim-game/hammerheim-rules/3-warbands.md

 armor, deflecting sword strokes and protecting him from harm.
 The model gains a 6+ Armor Save that can be combined with other armor as normal.

-Mutant: The Beastman may buy one mutation.
+Mutant: The Beastman gains a Random Mutation.

 Fearless: Immune to Fear and All Alone tests.

-Giant Horns: The Beastman gains Impact Hits (1) Bellowing Roar: Only the Beastman Chief may have this skill.
+Giant Horns: The Beastman gains Impact Hits (1)

+Bellowing Roar: Only the Beastman Chief may have this skill.
 He may re-roll any failed Rout tests.

-Manhater: Will be affected by the rules of Hatred when fighting any Human warbands.
+Hateful Bloody Goat: Gains Hatred (Everyone, including allies).

 Oppression: Beastmen henchmen within 8" of a Hero with this skill will not have to test for Infighting.

 Violent: The Hero now suffers from Infighting!

 #### Blessings of Nurgle